Home Invasion Statistics by State 2026

 How to deter burglaries

 There are three steps that you can take to deter burglars.
 First, install an alarm system and camera or video doorbell.
-According to a University of North Carolina study, around 60% of respondents surveyed would be deterred by an alarm and would seek another target.
+According to a University of North Carolina study, around 60% of respondents would be deterred by an alarm and would seek another target.
 Second, ensure that all windows are secured with high-quality locks and doors with deadbolts.

 FAQ